D&W - Dayton & Western Traction Company

 In the 1920s as more automobiles and trucks came on the scene, cities and towns began demanding more maintenance and improvements of the streets in which the interurbans ran.
 Traditionally, in cities the interurbans and street railways were required to pave and maintain the street between their tracks and 18 inches on either side, usually with brick or granite blocks.
 On rural highways and in small towns, they were generally just required to maintain the dirt or gravel street inside their tracks and on either side, with occasional water sprinkling to keep dust under control.
 With more motor vehicles however, brick and stone were no longer considered adequate, and some small towns and villages wanted the traction lines to pave the previously unimproved streets, sometimes from curb to curb.
 The small town of New Lebanon wanted the D&W to not only pave Main Street, but also to install electric lighting and cut the fares to Dayton in half.
 Valentine Winters refused, threatening to relocate the traction line around the village to the north outside the corporation limits.
 Thinking Winters was just posturing, the village remained obstinate, but the bypass was eventually constructed on a private right-of-way overlooking Bear Creek, opening on October 24, 1923 at which point the tracks on Main Street were pulled up.
 The new station was called Valley Bluff, a seemingly legitimate nod to the steep bank above Bear Creek, but in actuality a spiteful gesture towards the stubborn village.
 The station was renamed New Lebanon after a few years, and a public street called Traction Avenue was dedicated next to the right-of-way after the land was annexed to the village.

 Despite the dissolution of the Ohio Electric, the D&W's strategic position between the Ohio and Indiana systems allowed it to continue to capitalize on freight hauling.
 While they had few on-line customers, they profited from through-running interchange traffic.
-For a relatively small company they had an impressive array of freight equipment, including four box motors and 15 trailers, five of which could be used to haul automobiles, two flat cars, and four gondolas.
+For a relatively small company they had an impressive array of freight equipment, including four box motors and 15 trailers (five of which could be used to haul automobiles), two flat cars, and four gondolas.
 In 1921 they entered an equipment pool with the Dayton & Troy Electric Railway, the THI&E, and the Cincinnati & Dayton Traction Company, their principal connecting railways.
-They added 25 more box trailers in 1922 and by 1926 were able to increase their freight business by 230%, a significant achievement in the face of the overall decline of the industry by that time.
+They added 25 more box trailers in 1922 and by 1926 had increased their freight business by 230%, a significant achievement in the face of the overall decline of the industry by that time.
 With their recently remodeled cars and aggressive scheduling of through runs between Dayton and Indianapolis every two hours, the D&W saw only modest drops in passenger service of 8% by 1927, compared to 1/3 to 1/2 on other nearby roads.
 To try to maintain competitive service, the D&W even began reconstructing its overhead from a simple directly-suspended wire on cross arms to a catenary system more common in high-speed electrified mainline railroads.
 The western end of the system between Eaton and the Indiana state line was converted sometime in the late 1920s.

 Once the Great Depression hit however, things took a turn for the worse.
 Revenues dropped from $293,000 in 1929 to $220,000 in 1930, with a significant drop in the first quarter of 1931.
 This caused them to default on the equipment trust which paid for their reconstructed cars, and they surrendered them to the Cincinnati Car Company since Barney & Smith was out of business.
 Dr. Thomas Conway Jr., who created the Cincinnati & Lake Erie out of many of the former Ohio Electric lines in 1930, realized that if the D&W folded it would be a huge blow to the C&LE that depended on connecting lines for interchanging freight.
 Conway convinced Winters to voluntarily put the D&W into receivership under Frank Currigan of Dayton effective June 15, 1931.
 With the D&W in receivership, the C&LE became the court-appointed operator, allowing them to maintain the important link between the C&LE and the newly formed Indiana Railroad.
 The connecting THI&E had entered receivership on April 2, 1930 and was sold to the United Midland Corporation in June 1931.
 It was then operated as part of the new Indiana Railroad system which was formed in 1930-31 by combining the operations of the five major interurban systems in central Indiana into one entity.
 This was the brainchild of Samuel Insull, who worked to modernize and improve the interurbans of Indiana and the Chicago area, similar to Conway in Ohio.
-With the D&W now being operated by the C&LE, they then acquired five secondhand Cincinnati Car Company lightweight cars from the recently abandoned Cleveland Southwestern to replace the surrendered rebuilt cars.
+With the D&W now being operated by the C&LE, they then acquired five second-hand Cincinnati Car Company lightweight cars from the recently abandoned Cleveland Southwestern to replace the surrendered rebuilt cars.

 In 1932 the C&LE itself was in receivership with the Depression worsening and other connecting lines falling.
-The D&W itself was able to slightly improve its operating ratios by 1934 mostly through deferred maintenance on the track and cars, but it was still showing losses.
-On November 19, 1935 the newly appointed receiver, Peter Hommel, petitioned the Public Utilities Commission to abandon the D&W but on March 18, 1936 he instead sold the tracks, bridges, and overhead to the Fidelity Trust Company of Indianapolis who in turn leased it to the Indiana Railroad.
+The D&W was able to slightly improve its operating ratios by 1934, mostly through deferred maintenance on the track and cars, but it was still showing losses.
+On November 19, 1935 the newly appointed receiver, Peter Hommel, petitioned the Public Utilities Commission to abandon the D&W, but on March 18, 1936 he instead sold the tracks, bridges, and overhead to the Fidelity Trust Company of Indianapolis who in turn leased it to the Indiana Railroad.
 They only purchased one box motor, leaving the Cincinnati cars to be disposed of by the receiver, and they began formal operations of the D&W with their own equipment on July 1, 1936.
 Unfortunately, the Depression had taken its toll, and the Indiana Railroad was collapsing.
 Their receiver petitioned the courts to abandon the entire Indianapolis to Dayton line, and permission was granted on April 29, 1937.
 The last run on the Dayton & Western was on May 8, 1937, helping to seal the fate of the Cincinnati & Lake Erie, which would itself collapse two years later.
 The Dayton City Railway purchased a 1.2 mile section of track from Elmhurst Road to Miller Avenue and began operating streetcars along this last remnant of the D&W. A wholly owned subsidiary of City Railway, the Drexel Transit Company operated that service, which had a separate fare past Elmhurst.
-When the 3rd Street line of the Dayton City Railway was finally converted to trolleybus on September 27, 1947 (the last remaining streetcar line in the system), the State of Ohio had not yet approved the hanging of trolleybus wires over US-35, so City Railway continued to operate the short Drexel extension with a shuttle car until November 23 of that same year.
+When the 3rd Street line of the City Railway was finally converted to trolleybus on September 27, 1947 (the last remaining streetcar line in the system), the State of Ohio had not yet approved the hanging of trolleybus wires over US-35, so City Railway continued to operate the short Drexel extension with a shuttle car until November 23 of that same year.

 D&W tracks approaching West Alexandria.
 This is one of the few, if not only, places the track was on the south side of the highway, having just come off of the Twin Creek bridge.
 The abandoned power house is at the left.

 The route of the D&W is pretty simple, but the specifics of its disposition on the ground is unclear without a detailed track map.
 As with many interurbans, it's difficult to distinguish between an in-road and side-of-the-road right-of-way.
-In the case of the D&W, they operated within the public road's right-of-way, but generally operated to the side in open country, and in the center in built-up areas.
+In the case of the D&W, they operated within the public road's right-of-way, but generally ran to the side in open country, and in the center in built-up areas.
 Out in the country the dirt or gravel road surface snugged up to the side of the track which had to follow the grade of the existing roadway.
 If the D&W had purchased land next to the roads for their right-of-way, they would have been able to establish their own grades and drainage patterns, with a ditch separating them from the roadway.
 Since they constructed and maintained their own bridges, despite operating on the public right-of-way, in a sense they had the worst of both worlds.

 Originally the D&W junction with the Dayton City Railway's 3rd Street car line was at Abbey Avenue.
 Just west of Abbey the route became single track and moved to the north side of the road.
 Sometime prior to 1926, City Railway took over the right-of-way to Elmhurst Road and double-tracked it, while also adding branches north on Elmhurst to Residence Park and south into the Soldiers' Home, now the Dayton National/Military Cemetery and VA Medical Center.
 The Drexel Transit operation from 1937 to 1947 mentioned above was old D&W single track on the north side of the road, with a loop added at Miller and one passing siding.
 The original line continued down the north side of the road, passing the Drexel substation which remains today at Knox Street, presumably continuing as far as New Lebanon whereupon it moved to the center of the road through town.
 The New Lebanon bypass, or Valley Bluff, peeled off US-35 to the north at Access Road, ran through what is today the front yards of the houses on the south side of Traction Avenue, cut across B Street in the mobile home park, and came back onto US-35 just past Clayton Road.